 Except as provided below, the Senior Class AF Regular Interests will constitute assets described in Code Section 7701(a)(19)(C) and "real estate assets" under Code Section 856(c)(4)(A), to the extent the assets of the related REMIC Pool are so treated.
 Interest on the regular interests will be "interest on obligations secured by mortgages on real property or on interests in real property" within the meaning of Code Section 856(c)(3)(B) in the same proportion that the income of the related REMIC Pool is so treated.
 If at all times 95% or more of the assets or income of the related REMIC Pool qualifies for any of the foregoing treatments, the Senior Class AF Regular Interests (and income on them) will qualify for the corresponding status in their entirety.
-In determining the tax status of the Class AF Certificate REMIC Pool, however, we will apply the 95% test based on the characteristics of the Mortgage Loans.
-Where a REMIC Pool is backed by mortgages having a loan-to-value ratio of greater than 100%, a pro rata portion of the interest income on the related REMIC regular interests may not be treated as "interest on obligations secured by mortgages on real property or on interests in real property" within the meaning of Code Section 856(c)(3)(B).
+In determining the tax status of the Class AF Certificate REMIC Pool is backed by mortgages having a loan-to-value ratio of greater than 100%, a pro rata portion of the interest income on the related REMIC regular interests may not be treated as "interest on obligations secured by mortgages on real property" within the meaning of Code Section 856(c)(3)(B).
 Because a portion of the Mortgage Loans have such loan-to-value ratios, we may be required to report certain information, pursuant to regulations under Code Section 6049, with respect to the Senior Class AF Regular Interests.
-The Senior Class AF Regular Interests will be "qualified mortgages" under Code Section 860G(a)(3) for another REMIC.
+The Senior Class AF Regular Interests will be "qualified mortgages" under Code Section 800G(a)(3) for another REMIC.